1980 North Indian Ocean cyclone season: Systems

-Tropical Storm One (1B)
+Cyclonic Storm 01B

 The first storm of the season began its life on October 10 in the Bay of Bengal.
 It executed an anticyclonic loop to the west, and became a tropical storm before hitting eastern Sri Lanka on the 17th.
 It continued westward, and ultimately dissipated over the Arabian Sea on the 20th.

-Tropical Storm Two (2B)
+Cyclonic Storm 02B

 On October 18, a storm equivalent with windspeed of 85 kmph hit the state of Andhra Pradesh, dissipating the next day.

-Tropical Storm Three (3A)
+Tropical Depression 03A

 The monsoon trough spawned a tropical depression off the western Indian coast on November 12.
 It tracked generally northwestward, slowly organizing into a tropical storm on the 17th.
 The storm turned to the northeast, where it dissipated over the northeastern Arabian Sea.

-Tropical Storm Four (4B)
+Cyclonic Storm 04B

 A storm of unknown intensity persisted in the western Bay of Bengal from December 3 to the 7th, remaining well offshore of any landmass.

-Tropical Storm Five (5B)
+Cyclonic Storm 05B

 The last storm of the season formed in the central Bay of Bengal on December 12.
 It moved east-southeastward, then turned to the west where it briefly became a tropical storm.
 The storm struck eastern Sri Lanka and dissipated over the island on the 17th.